TBennur/GenAIFinalProject/README.md

 ## Summary

-This project was made by Tanay Bennur, Catherine , and Nithya Kemp.
+This project was made by Tanay Bennur, Cathleen Chen, and Nithya Kemp.

 ### Introduction